kritiagg/research-papers/notes on MTL.md

 - Acts as a regularizer
 - Suitable if not much data for some task
 - Some patterns might be difficult to learn using a particular task and easier for some other task
+- Biases the model towards a presentation that other tasks also prefer.

 ## Experiments experiments..
 ### Training protocols: